What Is the Paid-In-Full Discount?

 When shopping for auto insurance, ask your agent if you can make a single payment and and receive a discount.
 Remember that this means you’ll be on the hook for the entire bill all at once.
 Only do it if you can afford to.

-How far in advance do you need to pay to qualify?
+How far in advance must you pay to qualify?

-In general, your account must be paid to zero for six months in advance.
+In general, your account must be paid to zero for six months in advance to qualify for pay-in-full auto insurance discounts.
 Insurers often provide quarterly and monthly payment plans.
 However, six-month terms are standard.
-Some insurance companies even offer 12-month options.
+Some companies even offer 12-month options.
 It’s a smart idea to consult with your agent before you make any decisions.